 “The Iowa Bankers Association has had a longstanding partnership with Iowa PBS because we share common goals and values.
 Both of our organizations are dedicated to the communities we serve and we want to see Iowans succeed,” said Tara Deering-Hansen, the IBA’s vice president of marketing and communications.
 “Through its quality programming, Iowa PBS educates, enriches and inspires Iowans of all ages.
-And Iowa banks strive to do the same through the financial products and services, financial literacy programs and lending they provide individuals and small business owners.”
+And Iowa banks strive to do the same through the financial products and services, financial literacy programs and lending they provide individuals, farmers and small business owners.”

 The IBA and Iowa banks have been involved with Festival for 25 years, beginning in 1998.
 And this year’s volunteers represented four different banks from across the state in addition to the bankers association.